emulsify-ds/emulsify-website/src/pages/docs/supporting-projects/emulsify-cli/emulsify-cli-usage.md

 #### Init

-#### The cli exposes an init command that allows developers to easily create an Emulsify project.
+#### The cli exposes an init command that allows developers to easily create an Emulsify project

 When the init command is run, it will attempt to detect the platform you're using, and use that to choose a starter (such as [emulsify-drupal](https://github.com/emulsify-ds/emulsify-drupal)).
 However, you can use the command options to specify any platform, starter, and starter version/branch/tag.
 If the cli cannot determine the platform you're using, it will instruct you to provide those details yourself.